TheanYeeSin/lazy-gps/README.md

 # Lazy GPS

-Why follow roads when you can go straight
+Why follow roads when you can go straight - Distance calculator in a straight line

 ## Setup for development